Judge-Paul/playlist-pro/README.md

 Contributions are welcome!
 To contribute to this project, follow these steps:

-1. **Create an Issue**: Before starting work on a new feature, enhancement, or bug fix, it's recommended to create a new issue.
+1. **Create an Issue**: Before starting work on a new feature, enhancement, or bug fix, it's recommended to create a new issue or make a request on an existing issue.
 This allows for discussions and feedback on the proposed changes.
 Issues help ensure that your contribution aligns with the project's goals and avoids duplication of effort.

 2. **Fork this repository**.